LoopKit/loopdocs/docs/version/development.md

 ### Feature Branch: Pod Keep Alive Feature

 The feat/pod-keep-alive branch has been deleted.
-It has been updated and incorporated into the released code.
+It was updated and incorporated into the released code.

 See [Pod Keep Alive Feature](../loop-3/omnipod.md#pod-keep-alive-feature){: target="_blank" }.